RoyRobb/Java_Console_Applications/README.md

 ✔ **Word Counter:** Console application that counts the number of words in a given string.

-**Fibonacci Sequence:** Write a program that generates the Fibonacci sequence up to a given number.
+✔ **Fibonacci Sequence:** Console application that generates the Fibonacci sequence up to a given number.

 **Sorting Algorithms:** Write a program that implements different sorting algorithms, such as Bubble Sort, Insertion Sort, or Merge Sort.

-**Prime Number Generator:** Write a program that generates a list of prime numbers up to a given number.
+✔ **Prime Number Generator:** Write a program that generates a list of prime numbers up to a given number.

 **Caesar Cipher:** Write a program that encodes and decodes messages using the Caesar Cipher.